HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ```
 ey (ya)

-hallowed duty pings
+hallowed duty pings the stratas
-right to outplay me
-what to flow stuck in
+to outplay meeee, caught in draught
-dreaded flow
-born and raised
+stuck in dreaded flow, i'm born and dead

+(now i rest)
 I was gonna say - away
-treat to reflect, into rage
+treat to reflect - into rage
-give respect instead of fakes
+deal respect, deflect fakes
+grasp the raw excess (ey ya)

+treating
 x
 x
 x
 x
+fucking
 put some thought
-fucking game
-put some
 on a fucking end of game ya
 let's not cut your reign
 dish out all the pain ya
 aye

-flay it
-slay it
+flay it slay it
 on your way up
 welcome to the black - vacuum
-wicked track
+making records wicked track
-record

 know your kind
 before you step up
 break up
 crest brah
 write it up
 fucking did it